maciekiwaniuk/maciekiwaniuk/README.md

 # Hello 👋
 > My name is Maciek.
-I am a high school student majoring in software development.
+I am a high school graduate majored in software development.

 ## Mainly focused on